nikostoulas/node-nc/README.md

 * Awaits promises (experimental).
 * Writes commands to a local history file.
 * Configurable behavior using env variables or a nc.js file.
+* Suggests params for functions and methods (experimental).

 ## Configuration